-At times, it feels as though I’ve lived a life based upon inspirational quotes.
+At times, it feels as though I’ve lived a life based on inspirational quotes.
 All those juicy metaphysical pearls of zen wisdom strewn and strafed across the internet’s fertile landscape.

 I was on a slippery slope back in my late teens.
 The details of which are neither here nor there.
 Suffice it to say I wound up adrift in a very unforgiving place.
 That’s when and where I discovered that rock bottom has a basement.

 But I digress, for it was those same streets that gave birth to my fascination with philosophy.
 Desperation can be one hell of a motivator.

 Not the Plato or Socrates style philosophy mind you, the forebearers of western thought.
 No, I precious to the arcane ancient esoteric writings of The Vedas, Sutras, and Tao te Ching.
 Unlike the Judeo Christian message, so many peers grew up listening to, these scribes resonated with me on a much deeper level.

 I was later to discover that the wrong people, were, in fact, the right people.
 Every person you encounter in life can be your guru if you are open to allowing such.
 And these misjudged misunderstood educators taught me some very precious life lessons indeed.

 Amen For Zen

 Jump ahead several decades, and I am still to be found wading knee-deep in the muddied waters of life’s mysteries.
 Some abiding and self-evident while others still, unraveling layer upon layer so gradual as to be almost imperceptible.
 Waiting as it were for the young student’s mind to be openly able to receive.

 Truths that are at times empirical but more often than not, observational.
 Though always and forever everpresent, enduring and powerful.

 One such self-revealing truth seeped up through my cranial crevices sometime back during a regular morning tai chi practice.
 It truly was a eureka moment.
 A mental shift that can skyrocket anyone’s personal productivity, as it has mine.